Within-Dataset Disclosure Risk for Differential Privacy: Evaluation

 We recruited 100 participants using Prolific~\cite{prolific}.
 To complete the study, each participant must sign a consent form, which describes the purpose and content of the study, compensation, and data confidentiality.
-We do not collect identifiable information, and the survey responses are anonymized, meaning the participant's IP address, location data, and contact information are not being recorded.
+We did not collect identifiable information, and the survey responses were anonymized, meaning the participant's IP address, location data, and contact information were not recorded.

-\mypar{Prescreening criteria} When recruiting on Prolific, we prescreen participants based on three criteria: i) they are fluent in English, to avoid confusion due to misunderstanding language; ii) they have completed an undergraduate degree or above; iii) they study Computer Science, Computing (IT) or Mathematics; this is to ensure that the participants have a sufficient quantitative background to complete the study.
+\mypar{Prescreening criteria} When recruiting on Prolific, we prescreened participants based on three criteria: i) they are fluent in English, to avoid confusion due to misunderstanding language; ii) they have completed an undergraduate degree or above; iii) they study Computer Science, Computing (IT) or Mathematics; this is to ensure that the participants have a sufficient quantitative background to complete the study.

-\mypar{Tutorial and Screening Quiz} Since the main questions in the study are to ask the participant to choose $\epsilon$, the participant needs to have basic knowledge about DP and understand the implications of the $\epsilon$ they chose.
-To ensure each participant knows enough about DP to complete the study, we ask each participant to read a short tutorial about DP at the beginning.
+\mypar{Tutorial and Screening Quiz} Since the main questions in the study ask the participant to choose $\epsilon$, the participant needs to have basic knowledge about DP and understand the implications of the $\epsilon$ they chose.
+To ensure each participant knows enough about DP to complete the study, we asked each participant to read a short tutorial about DP at the beginning.
 This tutorial explains the intuition of DP and the effect of the parameter $\epsilon$ at a high level.
 Mainly, it explains that DP is generally achieved by adding random noise to the query output, and larger $\epsilon$ means less noise will be added and vice versa.
 After reading the tutorial, the participant needs to complete a screening quiz that tests their knowledge about the tutorial they just read.
 Only participants who pass the quiz proceed to conduct the study.
 Of the 100 participants we recruited, 56 passed the quiz and their responses were used for the study analysis.
 This quiz ensures that participants have understood the principles of DP, thus strengthening the validity of the user study.